HIV/AIDS: HIV testing

-Most people infected with HIV develop specific antibodies (i.e. seroconvert) within three to twelve weeks after the initial infection.
+Most people infected with HIV develop seroconverted (antigen-specific) antibodies within three to twelve weeks after the initial infection.
 Diagnosis of primary HIV before seroconversion is done by measuring HIV-RNA or p24 antigen.
 Positive results obtained by antibody or PCR testing are confirmed either by a different antibody or by PCR.

 Antibody tests in children younger than 18 months are typically inaccurate, due to the continued presence of maternal antibodies.
 Thus HIV infection can only be diagnosed by PCR testing for HIV RNA or DNA, or via testing for the p24 antigen.
 Much of the world lacks access to reliable PCR testing, and people in many places simply wait until either symptoms develop or the child is old enough for accurate antibody testing.
 In sub-Saharan Africa between 2007 and 2009, between 30% and 70% of the population were aware of their HIV status.
 In 2009, between 3.6% and 42% of men and women in sub-Saharan countries were tested; this represented a significant increase compared to previous years.